What inspired you to be so open about your mental health journey?

 Do you recall the moment when you first decided to seek professional help?

 I have been in therapy since I got sober in 1999.
 When I quit drinking, it forced me to confront a lot of demons that rose to the surface.
-I was very poor but still was able to work once a week with a CSW who put me on a sliding scale.
+I was very poor.
+However, I still was able to work once a week with a CSW who put me on a sliding scale.

 Only recently have I started intense psychotherapy, and it has made a world of difference in my treatment.